The Welsh Boat Race: Course

 The course was rowed on the lower reaches of the River Taff from south of the Railway Arches bridge to Cardiff Bay over approximately 2 kilometres.
 In 2010 the venue changed to the River Tawe's slightly straighter course of again approximately 2 km from the beginning of the straight below White Rock near the old Hafod Copperworks to the Sail Bridge, returning in 2015, 2016, 2018, 2022 and 2024.
 After 2010 (with the exception of 2015/16) it returned to the River Taff.
 The course length is restricted due to the available rivers in the South Wales region.

-The current trend is to now host the Boat Race in the city where all the Varsity matches are taking place a couple of weekends before Varsity Wednesday.
-Rowers can also compete in the shorter distance regatta season.
+The current trend is to now host the Boat Race in the city where all the Varsity matches are taking place the weekend before Varsity Wednesday.
+Note that in keeping with the rest of the 2026 Varsity was held in Cardiff, the races took place in Cardiff as well.

+The race is designed to give rowers a good preparation for the shorter distance regatta season.